 These peanut butter chocolate Rice Krispie treats are a delicious no-bake bar that are a VERY tasty treat for any day.
-A gooey twist on a classic, these bars have marshmallows, peanut butter, and just the right amount of chocolate.
+A gooey twist on a classic, these bars have marshmallows, peanut butter, and just the right amount of chocolate and are a family favorite.

 My daughter took the bite for me that you see out of some of these peanut butter chocolate treats.
 If I’m being totally honest, she didn’t want to give it back and I had to bride her with a second one.
 Tough life.

-Luckily for me these peanut butter rice krispie treats are super easy to make.
-Really you can’t go wrong with these, a gooey peanut butter and marshmallow base topped with melty chocolate.
-These treats are super tasty, it’s hard to eat just one.
+Luckily for me these peanut butter rice krispie treats are one of those super easy recipes to make.
+Really you can’t go wrong with these, a gooey peanut butter and marshmallow base topped with melty chocolate is next level.
+These peanut butter treats are super tasty, it’s hard to eat just one.

 If you love peanut butter and chocolate as much as I do, try my no bake chocolate oat bars!
 They have a chewy oat top and bottom, and a creamy chocolate peanut butter center.
 Or if you’re in the mood for baking, my Fudgy Peanut Butter Swirl Brownies are hard for any peanut butter lover to resist!